Understanding manifest files

 manifest.yml by using the servers section.

-In our example above you can see that we’re using Digital Ocean as our
+In our example below you can see that we’re using Digital Ocean as our

 vendor and that we’ve opted for a 2GB instance in the London region.